Getting Started in Jeet Kune Do Classes

 Original Jeet Kune Do as some call it is really the style that Bruce Lee used to teach when he was a martial arts instructor.
 It is what you will find in the books Bruce Lee’s Fighting Methods.
 It is not Jeet Kune Do per se but it was the style that Bruce Lee found to suit him the best.
 Technically it is called Jun Fan Kickboxing.

 Jun Fan Kickboxing is a fantastic mixed martial art style.
 It favors a wider agile stance which is great for entering from the outside.
-It is a blend of western boxing, Muay Thai, Wing Chun, some various grappling thrown, and some other styles.
+It is a blend of western boxing, Muay Thai, Wing Chun, some various grappling thrown in, and some other styles.

 Original JKD is promoted by the students of the late Ted Wong.
 Ted thought that the original stuff Bruce taught (Jun Fan Kickboxing) was the bee’s knees, the cat’s meow, and that it shouldn’t be changed.
 However this violates the very principle of Jeet Kune Do.

-Jeet Kune Do Concepts is not a style but rather a way of looking at martial arts and trying to improve them and modify them based upon what the individual needs.
+Jeet Kune Do Concepts comes out of the lineage of Dan Inosanto.
+Dan is who Bruce Lee passed Jeet Kune Do along to.
+JKD Concepts is not a style but rather a way of looking at martial arts and trying to improve them and modify them based upon what the individual needs.
 Bruce said that the individual was always more important than any system or style and that style had limitation.